lonewolf-201/HTML-IDE/README.md

-# scripts_and_misc
+# HTML IDE
-Python, HTML and BAT scripts and other development projects
+Access it from Chrome and look at your html code get rendered in realtime as you type.